Perfectly Easy Dinner Rolls are a light, fluffy, buttery addition to dinner, and are hands down the EASIEST yeast bread you will ever make!

 The dough can be frozen right after they are shaped into balls, before they’ve already had the chance to rise.
 Wrap them tightly and place in the freezer for up to a week.
 To defrost, refrigerate overnight, then let stand at room temperature for 1-2 hours, or until the dough rises.

-- The secret is in the yeast.
-To get a good rise, make sure you follow the directions closely and proof the yeast for at least 5 minutes (it will look at little foamy), then kneading the dough, forming tight rolls, and letting it rise for a minimum of 30 minutes.
+The secret is in the yeast.
+To get a good rise, make sure you follow the directions closely and proof the yeast for at least 5 minutes (it will look at little foamy), then knead the dough, form tight rolls, and let it rise for a minimum of 30 minutes.

-- Let the rolls touch once they’re done rising.
-As they bake, they’ll help lift each other up, just like my Buttermilk Biscuits.
+Let the rolls touch once they’re done rising.
+As they bake, they’ll help lift each other up, just like Buttermilk Biscuits.

 These dinner rolls already have some sweetness in the flavor.
 To increase the sweetness, add a tablespoon of honey to the recipe, and sprinkle some cinnamon sugar on top of the rolls before baking (for savory rolls you can top with course salt or herbs).
 You can also serve the rolls with a homemade honey butter.